Attestation clause

 In the statutory law of wills and trusts, an attestation clause is a clause that is typically appended to a will, often just below the place of the testator's signature.
+It is often of the form signed, sealed, published, and declared, a legal quadruplet.

 United States

-In the United States, attestation clauses were introduced into probate law with the promulgation of the first version of the Model Probate Code in the 1940s.
+In the United States, attestation clauses were formally introduced into probate law with the promulgation of the first version of the Model Probate Code in the 1940s.
 Statutes that authorize self-proved wills typically provide that a will that contains this language will be admitted to probate without affidavits from the attesting witnesses.

 An attestation clause modeled on the Model Probate Code's language might provide: